Professional TN Visas for Canada and Mexico Citizens

 - A credentials evaluation, if applicable

-Once approved for a TN visa, you may apply for admission at the U.S. border.
+Once approved for the TN visa, you may apply for admission at the U.S. border.

-Because Canadians do not need visas to enter the United States as visitors, Canadian professionals do not need visas to enter the U.S. as TN professionals.
-However, to work in the U.S., they must present the same documentation at the border as Mexican professionals must present at an embassy or consulate, with proof of Canadian instead of Mexican citizenship.
+Because Canadians do not need visas to enter the United States as visitors, Canadian professionals do not need visas to enter the U.S. under the USMCA.
+However, to work in the U.S., they must present the same documentation at a Class A border as Mexican professionals must present at an embassy or consulate, with proof of Canadian instead of Mexican citizenship.

 Looking to work in the U.S.?
-Consult a TN visa lawyer.
+Consult an immigration visa lawyer.

-A skilled work visa lawyer can help you figure out which work visa best matches your qualifications, employment options, and desires.
+A skilled immigration lawyer who specializes in work visas can help you figure out which work visa best matches your qualifications, employment options, and desires.
 You and your prospective employer should consult with an experienced, knowledgeable immigration lawyer that will work all of the angles to get you living and working legally in the United States.
 Call the Law Offices of KahBo Dye-Chiew toll free at 866-510-7082 or submit the online email form regarding all types of business immigration matters.